 This varies by program.
 Please consult the webpage of the program you’re interested in.

 Can I find my own housing?

-No, you must live in university-approved housing or housing arranged by the affiliate program.
+No, you must live in Dominican University-approved housing or housing arranged by the affiliate program.